Administration

 Compatibility and component labels

-• donor identification numbers are identical, and
+• donation identification numbers are identical, and

 • ABO blood group is compatible.